elemprod/lptask/README.md

 The cooperative scheduler does not provide all of the same features which a preemptive OS typically does.
 The major differences include:

-* Expired tasks are are executed in the order in which they are added to the scheduler's que.
+* Expired tasks are executed in the order in which they are added to the scheduler's que.
 No task prioritization functionality is provided.
 * A task's handler executes until completion, once the task expires, in a cooperative manner.
 A task handler can only be suspended by a interrupt or exception events and not by another scheduler task.
 * It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same time.
 This jitter is nearly always acceptable for UI tasks, such as blinking an LED, debouncing a switch or timing the length of music note.
 * Tasks which require finer grain control or more deterministic behavior should be implemented with a dedicated  hardware timer.
 For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.

-Most embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real performance at all.
-These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical RTOS.
+Most embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
+These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical RTOS and ultimately reducing the overall system power consumption.

 ## Cooperative Scheduler Use Cases

 The scheduler can be used in almost any simple to medium complexity embedded systems but it really shines for applications which have some of the following characteristics:

 * Power reduction is a high priority.
-* The selected platform has the hardware required to to pause program execution and sleep in a low power state during inactivity.
+* The selected platform has the hardware required to pause program execution and sleep in a low power state during inactivity.
 * The application has a low-duty cycle and is anticipated to be sleeping the majority of the time.
 * RAM and ROM resources are limited.